rayk1m02/eia-steo-analysis/README.md

 ### Outliers Cause

 **2011 — Eagle Ford:** Horizontal drilling paths were completed and hydraulic fracturing expanded rapidly across South Texas.
-Over 2,800 drilling permits were issued that year, with rig and well completions accelerating production sharply.
+Over 2,800 drilling permits were issued that year, with rig and well completions accelerating production.

 **2018 — Permian Basin:** Operators shifted to "super-lateral" wells (stretching 2-3 miles, versus roughly 1 mile in 2011) and mastered pad drilling — using a single surface rig to drill multiple horizontal wells across the Permian's multiple subterranean layers simultaneously.
 Production grew so fast it outpaced regional pipeline capacity, causing a real infrastructure crisis: local prices collapsed $15-18/barrel below the US benchmark, and operators had to flare significant volumes of natural gas just to keep oil flowing.